The BSANZ Medical Student Reflective Essay Competition 2017

 Reflection: Review or reflection on how the student experienced this relationship, either individually or as part of the medical team.
-Analysis should include the student’s own perception of the situation or challenges faced and how he or she responded.
+Analysis should include the student’s own perception of the situation, the challenges faced and how he or she responded.

 Implications or ‘critical reflection’: Discussion about ways in which the student’s own approach might change in the future, and/or also possible ways in which medical training might enhance the capacity of students to engage thoughtfully and compassionately in patient care.

-- Consider using a short and accurate title that reflects the content of the essay in some way.
+- Please include a short and accurate title that reflects the content of the essay.

-- Focus more on the student/doctor-patient relationship than on ethical analysis.
+- The essay should focus on the student-patient relationship rather than on ethical analysis